emmanuelsilva/customer-graphql-api/README.md

 # Customer GraphQL API
 * * *
+Hi there :wave:

-Example of project using Spring Boot to build a GraphQL API that supports Query, Mutation and Subscription by using WebSockets.
+This is an example of project using Spring Boot to build a GraphQL API that supports `Query`, `Mutation` and Websocket `Subscription`.

 ## GraphQL
 * * *